 (Please note: some content may not be complete on the beta site.).

 Executive Order 13636: Cybersecurity Framework

-Recognizing that the national and economic security of the United States depends on the reliable functioning of critical infrastructure, the President issued Executive Order 13636, Improving Critical Infrastructure Cybersecurity, in February 2013.
-It directed NIST to work with stakeholders to develop a voluntary framework – based on existing standards, guidelines, and practices - for reducing cyber risks to critical infrastructure.
+Recognizing the national and economic security of the United States depends on the reliable function of critical infrastructure, the President issued Executive Order (EO) 13636, Improving Critical Infrastructure Cybersecurity, in February 2013.
+The Order directed NIST to work with stakeholders to develop a voluntary framework – based on existing standards, guidelines, and practices - for reducing cyber risks to critical infrastructure.

-NIST released the first version of the Framework for Improving Critical Infrastructure Cybersecurity on February 12, 2014.
-The Framework, created through collaboration between industry and government, consists of standards, guidelines, and practices to promote the protection of critical infrastructure.
+Created through collaboration between industry and government, the Framework consists of standards, guidelines, and practices to promote the protection of critical infrastructure.
 The prioritized, flexible, repeatable, and cost-effective approach of the Framework helps owners and operators of critical infrastructure to manage cybersecurity-related risk.

-The Department of Homeland Security's Critical Infrastructure Cyber Community C³ Voluntary Program helps align critical infrastructure owners and operators with existing resources that will assist their efforts to adopt the Cybersecurity Framework and manage their cyber risks.
-Learn more about the C³ Voluntary Program by visiting: www.dhs.gov/ccubedvp.
+The Department of Homeland Security's Critical Infrastructure Cyber Community C³ Voluntary Program helps critical infrastructure owners and operators align with existing resources to assist them in using the Cybersecurity Framework and managing their cyber risks.

-In the interest of continuous improvement, NIST will continue to receive and consider informal feedback about the Framework and Roadmap.
-As has been the case throughout the process, organizations and individuals may contribute observations, suggestions, and lessons learned to email@example.com.
+In addition to encouraging responses to the RFI, NIST welcomes informal feedback about the Framework and Roadmap.
+Organizations and individuals may contribute observations, suggestions, and examples of use and lessons learned to email@example.com.